Fasayil: Roman and Byzantine periods

-During the Roman period, Herod the Great, client king of Judaea, established a new city in the Jordan Valley north of Jericho, which he named Phasaelis (Φασαηλίς, Phasaēlís), in dedication to his elder brother Phasael.
+In 8 BCE, Herod the Great, King of Judea, established a new city in the Jordan Valley north of Jericho, which he named Phasaelis (Φασαηλίς, Phasaēlís), in dedication to his elder brother Phasael.
 The remains of Phasaelis were identified in the 19th century with the ruins field called by local Arabs Khirbet Fasayil, with a tell (mound) called Tell Fasayil possibly corresponding to a Byzantine monastery.

-Jewish historian and commander in the First Jewish-Roman War, Flavius Josephus, writes about the establishment of Phasaelis south of Archelais and describes it as part of a toparchy ruled by Herod's sister, Salome I. The city is also found on the 6th-century Madaba Map, surrounded by date palms.
+Flavius Josephus writes about the establishment of Phasaelis south of Archelais and describes it as part of a toparchy ruled by Herod's sister, Salome I. The city is also found on the 6th-century Madaba Map, surrounded by date palms.
+In her will, Salome left Fasayil to Livia, (the wife of the Roman emperor), so after year 10CE, the village belonged to the Emperor's domain.

 The tomb of an anchorite named Peter was found in the village in 1949.
 The ruins of a monastery dedicated to Saint Cyriacus, a commemorated monk who died in 556, is also located in Fasayil.
 Among the ruins on the site is a large square building, of which in modern times only the outline was visible, because it was almost completely buried.
 At the mouth of the nearby Wadi al-Fasayil, at a little mound, there is a birkeh ("pool") and many unexcavated remains of walls.
 The site is called Tell Sheikh ad-Diab after the tomb of a Muslim holy man by this name, still in good condition.

 Early Muslim period

 A stone found at Fasayil commemorates a building project there dedicated to Khumarawayh ibn Ahmad ibn Tulun.
 It must have been started either during his rule, or the rule of his son, Abu 'l-Asakir Jaysh ibn Khumarawayh, that is between 884 and 896 CE.

+An aqueduct and a mill, that dated from the early Islamic era, was possibly still in use in the 12th century.